 SG Nasi Lemak Telegram chat group: Suspected administrator faces fresh charge of possessing porn

-SINGAPORE: A man suspected of being the administrator of an obscene Telegram chat group faced a fresh charge of possessing pornographic material.
+SINGAPORE: A man suspected of being the administrator of an obscene Telegram chat group faces a fresh charge of possessing pornographic material.

 Leonard Teo Min Xuan, 26, was charged on Tuesday (Oct 22) with possessing obscene objects in the form of pornographic material in his electronic devices at his Pasir Ris home on Oct 14.